 - Sanitary fixtures cracked and broken – unfit for use and possibly unhygienic

-If you think that you have housing disrepair issues that your Landlord should have carried out, call Paul to see how we can assist you with making a claim.
+If you think you have housing disrepair issues that your Landlord should have rectified, call to see how we can assist you with making a claim and getting your property repaired.